Living in a Lasallian Volunteer Community

 A typical day may include assisting Aboriginal students in classes and during other co-curricular activities throughout the school day.
 A short break after school, followed by dinner with the boarders and then assist with homework or just 'hanging out' by playing sport, video games etc. until 8.30pm.

 Assist in the boarding hostel most afternoons, nights and on weekends.

-Work with Aboriginal boarders as a teacher's aide in the mainstream school environment.
+Work with Aboriginal boarders as a Teacher's Aides in the mainstream school environment.

-Weekend work with Aboriginal boarding students through movie nights, sport, outdoor activities, excursions.
+Weekend work with Aboriginal boarding students including movie nights, sport, outdoor activities and excursions.

 Assist Aboriginal students with their afternoon and weekend homework as well as other activities at the boarding house such as; board games, art, sport and recreation.

 Prepare and lead boarding house liturgies.

 Participate in retreat programs at the direction of the school.